shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 Before we start with actual development.
 We learn some Solana CLI commands [docs](https://docs.Solana.com/cli/conventions):

-to see your current Solana configuration use(I assume you have followed Solana 101 Pathway and you have all the CLI installation done):
+To see your current Solana configuration use (I assume you have followed Solana 101 Pathway and you have all the CLI installation done):

 ```text
 solana config get